How to Write the Wake Forest University Essays 2020-2021: The All-In-One Guide

 Nestled in the South, Wake Forest University’s campus is an integral part of the Winston-Salem community in North Carolina.
 The private school’s legacy goes back over 180 years, where it was first created as a manual labor institute.

-WFU is an institution that comprises of an undergraduate college, along with its well-known School of Business, School of Law, School of Divinity, and School of Medicine.
+WFU is an institution comprised of an undergraduate college, along with its well-known School of Business, School of Law, School of Divinity, and School of Medicine.

 While the multitude of programs available might seem intimidating, the undergraduate college actually maintains a small-school vibe, with an average of only 21 students per class.